Learning a Group-Aware Policy for Robot Navigation: Approach

 \subsection{Neural Network Architecture}

 Our overall network architecture is depicted in Fig.~\ref{fig:network}.
-As in \cite{Chen2019CrowdRobotIC}, we used an attention-based network architecture to represent navigation policies.
-For each pedestrian, a vector of quantities representing the pedestrian was first concatenated with a vector representing the robot and passed through the first multi-layer perceptron (MLP) in the network ($\text{MLP}_1$).
+As in \cite{Chen2019CrowdRobotIC}, we used an attention-based architecture to represent navigation policies.
+For each pedestrian, a vector representing the pedestrian was first concatenated with a vector representing the robot and passed through the first multi-layer perceptron (MLP) in the network ($\text{MLP}_1$).
 The resulting feature vector was concatenated with the mean value of the outputs of $\text{MLP}_1$ for all pedestrians and used to compute an attention score $\alpha_i$ for each pedestrian via $\text{MLP}_3$.
 The output of $\text{MLP}_1$ was also passed through $\text{MLP}_2$ to generate a separate ``robot-pedestrian interaction vector" that was then multiplied by $\alpha_i$ to generate a weighted feature vector $\omega_i$ for each pedestrian.
-The $\omega_i$ were summed for all pedestrians and the result was passed through $\text{MLP}_4$, ultimately leading to separate policy and value heads.
-The filter parameters for the neural network architecture are described in Table~\ref{table:parameters}.
-In summary, our architecture matched that of \cite{Chen2019CrowdRobotIC} without the interaction module and (1) with a softmax layer being added to produce a categorical policy output and (2) a single fully-connected layer with 100 neurons connecting to a scalar value head.
-This configuration enabled actor-critic learning, as described below.
+The $\omega_i$ were summed for all pedestrians and the result was passed through $\text{MLP}_4$, leading to separate policy and value heads.
+The filter parameters for the network architecture are described in Table~\ref{table:parameters}.
+In summary, our architecture matched that of \cite{Chen2019CrowdRobotIC} without the interaction module and with 1) a softmax layer being added to produce a categorical policy output and 2) a single fully-connected layer with 100 neurons connecting to a scalar value head.